 Image Credit: T.A.
 Rector (University of Alaska Anchorage) and H. Schweiker (WIYN and NOAO/AURA/NSF)

-This image was obtained with the wide-field view of the Mosaic camera on the Mayall 4-meter telescope at Kitt Peak National Observatory.
-The image was generated with observations in the Hydrogen alpha (red) and Oxygen [OIII] (blue) filters.
-In this image, North is up, East is to the left.
+This image was obtained on October 24, 2011 with the wide-field view of the Mosaic camera on the Mayall 4-meter telescope at Kitt Peak National Observatory, using three different color filters.
+North is down and East is to the right.